Martha Keen, Horticulturist and Landscape Manager

 Tess Frydman, Director of Interpretation and Public Outreach

 Tess comes to Wyck with a background in material culture and a passion for museum education and outreach.
 After receiving her degree in American studies from Smith College, Tess worked at the Kansas Museum of History as a museum educator.
 To improve her ability to design educational programming for museum collections, Tess decided to pursue her master’s degree from the Winterthur Program in American Material Culture.
 She has worked on projects at the Smithsonian National Museum of American History, Freedom’s Frontier National Heritage Area, and New Castle Historical Society, among other sites.
 At Wyck, Tess is excited to work with a collection that testifies to the events of daily life throughout 300 years of Philadelphia history!

 Jennifer L. Carlson, Executive Director

 Jennifer brings several years experience in nonprofit and education administration.
 Before Wyck, she worked as an Assistant Dean in the School of Arts and Sciences at La Salle University and served on the board of directors at the Ebenezer Maxwell Mansion.
 Previously she worked as Assistant Director of Marketing and Communications for the Boyer College of Music and Dance at Temple University.
 From 2008-2013, Jennifer was the Program Director for Historic Philadelphia, Inc., where she developed and managed historical programming for corporate clients, school groups, and tourism.
 She has also worked as an adjunct instructor at Drexel University’s LeBow School of Business, and as Managing Director of Simpatico Theatre Project.
-Jennifer has a Master of Arts in Central and Eastern European Studies from La Salle University, a Bachelor of Arts in Theater from Temple University, and is close to completing a post-grad Certificate in Information Systems from Villanova University.
+Jennifer has a Master of Arts in Central and Eastern European Studies from La Salle University and a Bachelor of Arts in Theater from Temple University.